leetoo/spring5FreshUp/README.md

-# Spring Framework 5: Beginner to Guru
+# Spring Framework 5: webApp bookstore

 This repository is for an example application built by me for fun